sidhantls/sidhantls.github.io/_posts/2025-08-26-cross-attention-steering.md

 This approach allows flexible composition of multiple attributes by adjusting `merge_alpha`.
 These results can be reproduced with this [notebook](https://github.com/sidhantls/minimal-casteer/blob/main/tutorial_composition.ipynb).

-## 4 Experiments
+## 3 Experiments
-### 4.1 Improving Stability
+### 3.1 Improving Stability
 #### Via Diffusion Steps
 I noticed that quite often the image structure changes, instead of just the attribute, when steering strength increases.
-This is evident in Figure 2 and arguably also in Figure 3.
+This is evident in Figure 2 and possibly also in Figure 3.

 In the diffusion process, Gaussian noise is gradually added until the data are nearly destroyed ([Ho et al., 2020](https://arxiv.org/abs/2006.11239)).
 This means that the reverse process necessarily reconstructs the global frame before fine-grained attributes.
 Therefore, early diffusion steps likely generate the structure.